isomerpages/gb-assist/pages/solutionrepo/solution84.md

 ### Description

 An equipment which produces ozonised water for cleaning purposes and can eliminate pollutants such as bacteria, viruses, mould, grease particles and odour.
 Equipment will eliminate the use of hot water and reduce chemical usage for effective sanitation.

-Grant support: 80% of cost of equipment, up to $30,000 grant Purchase of pre-owned/used equipment not supportable
+Grant support 80% of cost of equipment, up to $30,000 grantPurchase of pre-owned/used equipment not supportable

-### Details of Solution
+### Packages Available

 N.A.